CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 ## Running the Tests

-The Cesium tests are written in JavaScript and use [Jasmine](http://jasmine.github.io/), a behavior-driven testing framework.
+The CesiumJS tests are written in JavaScript and use [Jasmine](http://jasmine.github.io/), a behavior-driven testing framework.
 Jasmine calls an individual test, e.g., a function with one or more assertions, a **spec** (however, the Cesium team usually still say "test"), and a group of related tests, e.g., all the tests for `Cartesian3`, a **suite**.
 Jasmine also calls an assertion, an **expectation**.

-When running Cesium locally, browse to [http://localhost:8080/](http://localhost:8080/) and there are several test options:
+When running CesiumJS locally, browse to [http://localhost:8080/](http://localhost:8080/) and there are several test options:

 ### Run All Tests

 Runs all the tests.
-As of Cesium 1.15, on a decent laptop, they run in about a minute in Chrome.
+As of CesiumJS 1.15, on a decent laptop, they run in about a minute in Chrome.
 It is important that the tests run quickly so we run them often.

 When all the tests pass, the page looks like this: